How to start (and finish) a writing project

 And, ironically:

-“I have a bunch of projects lying around that I can’t get finished.”
+“I have a bunch of projects lying around that I can’t finish.”

 Starting and finishing.
 The good news is, these are two symptoms of one root problem: you haven’t mastered writing project management.
 That’s OK!
 Most of us never learn project management, even though SO much of what we do as academics requires it.

-In this blog post, I’m going to walk you through what it means to think about writing as a project manager, and tell you some concrete steps to start implementing project management skills applied to your writing.
+In this article, I’m going to walk you through what it means to think about writing as a project manager, and tell you some concrete steps to start implementing project management skills applied to your writing.

 You’ve already done project management, you just probably haven’t thought about it as such.
 When you planned, researched, and wrote your dissertation, you did writing project management.
 Maybe you got some dissertation tips along the way from your advisor (maybe you didn’t), but you figured it out.

-One of the reasons I run this blog is that I truly believe we need to change the culture of “you’ll figure it out” in academia.
-In other words, this blog is about teaching you how to do things that otherwise you are just expected to learn how to do, baptism-by-fire style.
+One of the reasons I started Scholar’s Voice is that I truly believe we need to change the culture of “you’ll figure it out” in academia.
+In other words, I want to teach you how to do things that otherwise you are just expected to learn how to do, baptism-by-fire style.
 So let’s dig in!

 The 3 pillars of academic writing project management